jcvignoli/lumiere-movies/README.md

 Major changes:

+### 3.2

+* Many options related to the popups (favicon, change the URL, etc.), fixed missing/wrong variables all over the plugin, further compatibility with PHP8 added, fixed the submit buttons in the admin, much technical work and bug hunting

 ### 3.1

 * Due to compatibility reasons with Gutenberg, the way to display links to internal popupups has changed from '<!--imdb--><!--/imdb-->' to '<span class